ignite/cli/docs/guide/interchange/02-init.md

 ---
 order: 2
+description: Create the blockchain for the interchain exchange app.
 ---

 # App Init

 ## Initialize the Blockchain

-In this chapter you create the basic blockchain module for the interchain exchange app.
-You scaffold the blockchain, the module, the transaction, the IBC packets and messages.
-In the later chapters you integrate more code into each of the transaction handlers.
+In this chapter, you create the basic blockchain module for the interchain exchange app.
+You scaffold the blockchain, the module, the transaction, the IBC packets, and messages.
+In later chapters, you integrate more code into each of the transaction handlers.

 ## Create the Blockchain

-Scaffold a new blockchain called `interchange`
+Scaffold a new blockchain called `interchange`:

 ```bash
 starport scaffold chain github.com/cosmonaut/interchange --no-module